pdm-project/pdm/docs/docs/pyproject.md

 ## Build C extensions

-Currently building C extensions still relies on `setuptools`.
+Currently, building C extensions still relies on `setuptools`.
 You should write a python script which contains a function named `build` and accepts the parameter dictionary of `setup()` as the only argument.
 Update the dictionary with your `ext_modules` settings in the function.